 Official Facebook page:

-(Interview with Gunther is done by Georgius, Anita vH (The Netherlands/Sweden), Barbara (Northern Ireland), Paul (USA), Juliano (Brazil) and Sorin (Romania)
+(Interview with Gunther has done by Georgius, Anita vH (The Netherlands/Sweden), Barbara (Northern Ireland), Paul (USA), Juliano (Brazil) and Sorin (Romania)